aischlena/mlinvitrotox-tutorial/README.md

 - git: [installation](https://git-scm.com/downloads), [guide](https://www.baeldung.com/ops/git-guide)
 - a terminal: [guide](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a)

 Working with terminals on Windows can be cumbersome.
 We recommend to use WSL, the Windows Subsystem for Linux [installation](https://youtu.be/WrJVlIrutow?si=rzgd549F635XOncO&t=523).
 This provides access to a full Ubuntu terminal environment.
 Using WSL is only recommended for experts, as it will not be supported during the workshop.
-For Windows users, we recommend using Renku (see below).
+For Windows users, we recommend using renku (see below).

 ### Work from a **renku session**